 How to decrease and increase partition size in Windows 11 with NIUBI Partition Editor:

 - Right click any NTFS or FAT32 partition and select "Resize/Move Volume" option, drag either border towards the other side, then you can shrink this partition.

 - Right click the partition with adjacent Unallocated space on either side, drag the border opposite to the other one, then you can merge Unallocated space to this partition.

-- Right click the partition with adjacent Unallocated space on either side, drag the middle block in the pop-up window, then you can move partition and Unallocated space.
+- Right click the partition with adjacent Unallocated space on either side, drag the middle of this partition in the pop-up window, then you can move partition and Unallocated space.

-Watch the video how to decrease and increase partition size with NIUBI:
+Watch the video how to adjust partition size in Windows 11 with NIUBI: